-The Duggar Family Stages Some ‘Counting On,’ Scenes According To Josiah Duggar
+The Duggar Family Stages Some ‘Counting On’ Scenes, According To Josiah Duggar

 To be fair, the Duggars aren’t the only successful reality TV stars who re-shoot scenes.
 Another famous family that has been on TV almost as long as they have, the Kardashians, have reportedly reenacted big life events for the benefit of their viewers.
 According to Life & Style, a Keeping Up With the Kardashians executive producer confessed that Kim Kardashian and her former husband, Kris Humphries, re-shot their big proposal scene because Kim didn’t like the way she reacted in the original take.
 The producer also said that Kim Kardashian and her mother, Kris Jenner, faked a conversation about Kim’s marital woes after she had already filed for divorce from Kris Humphries.

 Are you surprised that a member of the Duggar family has admitted that Counting On isn’t 100 percent real?
-Share your thoughts in the comments below.
+Share your thoughts in the comments section below.